Idaho Primary Election · May 19, 202605days·13hrs·41min·41secFind Polling Place →

 John Crowder: Idaho Republican Candidate for Senate District 29

-John Crowder is a Republican candidate running for the Idaho State Senate in District 29, which covers the Pocatello area of Bannock County.
-Crowder lives in Pocatello and is a challenger seeking to unseat Democratic incumbent Senator James Ruchti.
-Ballotpedia lists both John Crowder and fellow Republican Tom Katsilometes in the May 19, 2026, Republican primary, with the winner advancing to face Ruchti in the November 3, 2026, general election.
+John Crowder is a Republican candidate for Idaho State Senate District 29, which covers the Pocatello area of Bannock County.
+Crowder lives in Pocatello and is challenging Democratic incumbent Senator James Ruchti.
+He is running in the May 19, 2026, Republican primary alongside fellow Republican Tom Katsilometes, per Ballotpedia.
+The primary winner will face Ruchti in the November 3, 2026, general election.

 Background

-John Crowder holds a Bachelor of Science in Marine Transportation with a minor in Economics and a Master of Science in Procurement and Contract Management, and has studied contract law, according to his 2022 candidate responses published by East Idaho News.
+Crowder holds a Bachelor of Science in Marine Transportation with a minor in economics and a Master of Science in Procurement and Contract Management, and has studied contract law, according to his 2022 East Idaho News candidate responses.
 His corporate career included a senior director role at American President Lines, Ltd., where he managed budgets exceeding $300 million and oversaw a staff of roughly 130 employees across multiple countries and U.S. locations.
 He has also owned several small businesses, including a private school, a consulting firm, and an online news publication.
-Crowder is the publisher of the Pocatello-Chubbuck Observer, an online local news outlet operating under the Observer News Group, as identified in his author profile on the site and confirmed by his 2026 candidate bio in the Gem State Chronicle.
+Crowder is the publisher of the Pocatello-Chubbuck Observer, an online local news outlet operating under the Observer News Group, as identified in his author profile on the site and confirmed by his bio in the Gem State Chronicle.

 Political Career